tu-darmstadt-ros-pkg/workspace_scripts/README.md

 ## Python

 The workspace scripts supports python scripts.
 For an example, see the `scripts/analyze.py` script.
-Completion can be given using the `argcomplete` package (see `scripts/completion/analyze.sh`).
+Completion can be given using the `argcomplete` package and will automatically be used if provided.

 ## Rosinstall